adamrossnelson/StataQuickReference/ReadMe.md

 `creturn list` Displays information about your version, your computer, your installation, and a variety of system variables.
 From the manual " Stata's c-class, c(), contains the values of system parameters and settings, along with certain constants such as the value of pi. c() values may be referred to but may not be assigned."

 `set` Displays system settings.
 This collection of commands permits edits to system settings.
+A common example: `set more off` - which tells Stata to pause or not pause for the `--more--` messages.
+Thus, another common example soon after each installation is `set more off, perm`.

+`mvencode` and `mvdecode` Commands that quickly recategorize/recode missing values. `mvencode` Changes missing values to numeric values. `mvdecode` Changes numeric values to missing values.

 ## 2.3.
 ProgArgs.do